-DCI Abbreviation for decompression illness.
+Abbreviation for decompression illness.

+Decompression range On a decompression stop dive, the depth range between the floor and

+Decompression illness

-Decompression Time spent at a decompression stop, or range, before surfacing, to allow absorbed nitrogen to escape naturally from tissues Decompression range On a decompression stop dive, the depth range between the floor and the ceiling within which a diver must stop for some time during ascent.
-Decompression illness Any of a variety of maladies resulting either directly or indirectly from the formation of nitrogen bubbles in tissues or body fluids, as a result of inadequately controlled decompression.
+Any of a variety of maladies resulting either directly or indirectly from the formation of nitrogen bubbles in tissues or body fluids, as a result of inadequately controlled decompression.
 Commonly called "the bends" or "DCI".

-Dive series A group of repetitive dives between which the dive computer indicates some nitrogen loading is present.
+A group of repetitive dives between which the dive computer indicates some nitrogen loading is present.
 When nitrogen loading reaches zero the dive computer deactivates.

-Dive time Elapsed time between leaving the surface to descend, and returning to the surface at the end of a dive. ۸P Delta P. describing the Cylinder Pressure drop during the dive; the difference in cylinder pressure between the beginning and end of a dive.
+Dive time Elapsed time between leaving the surface to descend, and returning to the surface at the end of a dive.

 EAD Abbreviation for equivalent air depth.

+EAN Abbreviation for enriched air nitrox

+Dive series

-EAN Abbreviation for enriched air nitrox Enriched air nitrox Also called nitrox or Enriched Air = EANx.
+Enriched air nitrox

+Also called nitrox or Enriched Air = EANx.
 Air that has some oxygen added.
-Standard mixes are EAN32 (NOAA Nitrox I = NN I) and EAN36

-(NOAA Nitrox II = NN II).
+Standard mixes are EAN32 (NOAA Nitrox I = NN I) and EAN36 (NOAA Nitrox II = NN II).